 And then, there is that physical home button.
 It is so 2016.
 I recommend that it be removed too.
 Am I spoiling the fun?

-What does the Oxygen comcpet phone remind you of?
+What does the Samsung Galaxy Oxygen concept phone remind you of?
 As a veteran QWERTY keyboard lover, I have a personal list.

 Nostalgia aside, do you think that a horizontal slider has any prospects in today’s world?
 Personally, I am not so sure it does.
 The design looks good though, as redundant as I think it is.
 Over to you: what do you think?

-The concept design was done by Hege and Michael Muleba.
+The Samsung Galaxy Oxygen concept design was done by Hege and Michael Muleba.